Fail2ban: Functionality

 Fail2ban operates by monitoring log files (e.g. /var/log/auth.log, /var/log/apache/access.log, etc.) for selected entries and running scripts based on them.
 Most commonly this is used to block selected IP addresses that may belong to hosts that are trying to breach the system's security.
 It can ban any host IP address that makes too many login attempts or performs any other unwanted action within a time frame defined by the administrator.
 It includes support for both IPv4 and IPv6.
 Optionally longer bans can be custom-configured for "recidivist" abusers that keep coming back.
 Fail2Ban is typically set up to unban a blocked host within a certain period, so as to not "lock out" any genuine connections that may have been temporarily misconfigured.
 However, an unban time of several minutes is usually enough to stop a network connection being flooded by malicious connections, as well as reducing the likelihood of a successful dictionary attack.

 Fail2Ban can perform multiple actions whenever an abusive IP address is detected: update Netfilter/iptables or PF firewall rules, TCP Wrapper's hosts.deny table, to reject an abuser's IP address; email notifications; or any user-defined action that can be carried out by a Python script.

-The standard configuration ships with popular filters, including Apache, Lighttpd, sshd, vsftpd, qmail, Postfix and Courier Mail Server.
+The standard configuration ships with popular filters, including Apache, lighttpd, sshd, vsftpd, qmail, Postfix and Courier Mail Server.
 Filters are defined by Python regexes, which may be conveniently customized by an administrator familiar with regular expressions.
 A combination of a filter and an action is known as a "jail" and is what causes a malicious host to be blocked from accessing specified network services.
 As well as the examples that are distributed with the software, a "jail" may be created for any network-facing process that creates a log file of access.

-Fail2ban is similar to DenyHosts [...] but unlike DenyHosts which focuses on SSH, fail2ban can be configured to monitor any service that writes login attempts to a log file, and instead of using /etc/hosts.deny only to block IP addresses/hosts, fail2ban can use Netfilter/iptables and TCP Wrappers /etc/hosts.deny.
+Fail2ban is similar to DenyHosts, however, fail2ban can also be configured to monitor any service that logs login attempts to a log file, rather than just SSH, and rather solely relying on /etc/hosts.deny to block hosts, fail2ban supports other blocking mechanisms like Netfilter/iptables and TCP Wrappers.